The oversexualization of lesbiansim

 But we need to break down those walls.
 Those looming obstacles that prevent people, even the progressive ones, from viewing lesbianism as a normalcy.
 I should never have to correct people when they automatically refer to my husband.
 Instead, as a society, we should stop assuming, and start referring to people’s “spouses”.
 I should never have to hear people say, “oh, okay, that’s cool,” when I introduce my wife.
 Instead, as a society, we should start introducing ourselves as we would if we were meeting anyone, regardless of their sexuality.
 I should not see images of two half-naked women passionately kissing when I Google “lesbians”.
 Instead, as a society, we should stop viewing lesbians as two women who have sex, and start viewing lesbians as two women who are in a multifaceted, adult relationship deserving of equal rights and respect.

-Last but not least, I should not have to write a blog to help people understand what it’s like to be in a lesbian relationship.
+Last but not least, I should not have to write an article to help people understand what it’s like to be in a lesbian relationship.
 Because it’s the same as every other relationship.
 It’s not all about sex.
 It’s not like it is on TV.
 It’s real.
 It’s hard, at times.
 And it’s fantastic, because it’s love.

 And love is love.